Udayanan08/Temperature-Monitoring-system-using-Atmega16-and-LM35/README.md

 This Project is successfully simulated using Proteus and I will implement this in hardware very soon.

 It uses
-  Atmega16 controller
+  Atmega16 controller,
-  16x2 Alphanumeric LCD display
+  16x2 Alphanumeric LCD display,
-  LM35 temperature sensor
+  LM35 temperature sensor.

 This LM35 sensor is a analog sensor which gives analog signals based on the temperature.